CalClemmer/Eye-Defense/README.md

         }
 ```

-2. <b>Despawning Off Screen Projectiles</b><br>
+3. <b>Despawning Off Screen Projectiles</b><br>
 If projectiles could continue off the screen forever, the game would quickly come to a laggy stop.
-To prevent this, this simple function checks if a given object is off screen, and despawns it if it is.
+To prevent this, this simple function checks if a given object's x or y position place it off screen and despawns it if it is.

 ```javascript
 function despawn(arr) {